Chapter

 wrong direction, but if all humanity throughout the ages could make one

-set of footprints, you could look back and see the progress of a man who
+set of footprints, we would look back and see the progress of a drunken man who

-appears to be totally lost.
+appears to be lost.
 Society is disintegrating before our very

-eyes and no one knows why or how to stop it.
+eyes and no one knows how to stop it.
+God has apparently given man a

 Following